cosbor11/user-asset-translator/README.md

 The XML messages are sent to an AWS Lambda called `user-asset-event-processor` either by a cloud watch event listener that listens for S3 PutObject events, or is invoked as an endpoint handler in AWS Gateway.

-The  `user-asset-event-processor`'s duty is to immediatly split into single messages and map to json format matching our internal object serialized format and put onto sqs queue to be held for batch processsing.
+The  `user-asset-event-processor`'s duty is to immediatly split into single user asset messages and map those messages to and internal object serialized json format, validate, move the files to either the `processed` or  `errors` sub folder (in case we need to replay them), then put them onto and sqs queue to be held for batch processsing.

-A CloudWatchEvent Scheduled Cron job is configurued to invoke a lambda to consume all messages on queue, convert them to report format, put the original file onto the s3 buckets' processed folder (in case we need to replay them), and then eventually generate the report with account entriess, and account total summary information and is sent to the s3 `user-asset-outbox` bucket, which will immediatly make it available on the SFT managed service for clients to consume.
+A CloudWatchEvent Scheduled Cron job is configurued to invoke a secnd lambda to consume all messages on queue, convert them to report format along with account total summary information, then the report is sent to the s3 `user-asset-outbox` bucket, which will immediatly make it available on the SFT managed service for clients to consume.

 ## Reasoning

-Rather than creating application servers, reverss-proxies, logging services, database stored authentication users, I decided to leverage Cloud managed services for many processes like SFTP file transfer & storage (AWS SFTP Managed Service), authentication and user management and user data storage (AWS API Gateway + Congnito User Pool).
+Rather than creating application servers, reverse-proxies, logging services, and a database for stored users for authentication, I decided to leverage Cloud Managed Services to do many processes like SFTP file transfer & storage (AWS SFTP Managed Service), authentication and user management and user data storage (AWS API Gateway + Congnito User Pool), etc.

-The Clound Durable Messages Queues lets us collect messages and hold them until the batching interval is ready to generate new report of batches.
+Cloud Durable Messaging Queues let us collect messages and hold them until the batching interval is ready to generate new report of batches.

-I also wanted to make the service is auto-scalable as possible.
+I also wanted to make the services as cost effective and auto-scalable as possible.
 By taking adavantge of lambda/cloud functions concurrency, and boost capibilities.

 There are two lambda/cloud functions's total in this implementation, one to collect messages, normalize them into single record json payloads and publish them to queue, and another to consume messages from queue and generate a report file to then upload the report onto s3 or sftp server.

-Cloud events and schedules are helpful because the have built in loggin features.
-At any point any of the entry point technologies can be replaced and easily integrated with the existing lambdas and queue flow.
+Cloud Event and Schedulers are helpful because the have built in logging and alerting capibilities (no need to install and setup loggly or machine monitoring tools like sensu, pager duty, promethus, or new relic).
+Also, at any point any of the entry point technologies can be replaced and easily integrated with the existing lambdas and queue flow.

 ## Network Diagram(s)